micropython/micropython/docs/library/pyb.rst

    supported and the largest supported frequency not greater than the given sys_freq will be selected.

+   Supported frequencies are (in MHz): 8, 16, 24, 30, 32, 36, 40, 42, 48,
+   54, 56, 60, 64, 72, 84, 96, 108, 120, 144, 168.

+   8MHz uses the HSE (external crystal) directly and 16MHz uses the HSI (internal oscillator) directly.
+The higher frequencies use the HSE to drive the PLL (phase locked loop), and then use the output of the PLL.

+   Note that if you change the frequency while the USB is enabled then the USB may become unreliable.
+It is best to change the frequency in boot.py, before the USB peripheral is started.
+Also note that frequencies below 36MHz do not allow the USB to function correctly.

 .. function:: wfi()

    Wait for an interrupt.